jjanus12/oad_hol/lab01.md

 </code>
 </pre>

+Then select and **Copy** the key.

 ![](images/lab01/img63008.png)

+Next, click again on the icon at the top right of the page and select **User Settings**.
+Navigate to API Keys there and click on the Add Public Key button.

 ![](images/lab01/img63009.png)

+Choose PASTE PUBLIC KEYS option, paste your Public Key and click on the **Add** button.

 ![](images/lab01/img63010.png)

-Enter the following command to navigate to your home directory:
+Switch back to the Cloud Shell and enter the following command to navigate to your home directory:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>